WorldFamousElectronics/PulseSensorPlayground/README.md

 This Playground is a collection of code for the most popular uses of PulseSensor and Arduino.

 - Once you download the playground, you can simply access each project's code inside the Arduino IDE (software). 💻
-- The playgroud includes a number of projects, with the code already written out and commented! 🤘
+- The playgroud includes a number of projects, with the code already written-out and commented! 🤘
 - Use this code to get started quickly. 👍
-- Contritube your project code back into the GitHub hive-mind. 🐝
+- Contritube your project code back to the GitHub hive-mind. 🐝

 ## Playground Projects